shunirr/fontsplitta/README.md

-# web-font-splitter
+# fontsplitta

-This is a CLI tool for splitting fonts and generating CSS.
+`fontsplitta` is a command-line tool that splits web fonts and generates CSS.

+It creates web fonts that are divided into specific Unicode ranges, similar to Google Fonts.

+By properly splitting large fonts such as Japanese fonts, it aims to reduce transfer size and improve user experience.

 ## Requirements